Welcome to today's edition of the Rush 24-7 podcast.

 Governor Pence, welcome back to the program, sir.

-Well, let me let me ask you something specifically, because we're now getting down to nitty-gritty time, and as you know, we have bifurcated media.
+Well, let me ask you something specifically because we're now getting down to nitty-gritty time.

-If you look at uh friendly media, say on our side, you'll see evidence that the gap is closing.
+If you look at friendly media, say on our side, you'll see evidence that the gap is closing.

-Then you go to their media and you find out you guys don't have a route to 270, despite all this other news over here that you just don't have a pathway to 270.
+Then you go to their media and you find out you guys don't have a route to 270, despite all this other news over here, that you just don't have a pathway to 270.

-Well, what is your assessment of where you are right now?
+What is your assessment of where you are right now?

-But I get it.
+We were in Philadelphia, but I get it.

-Nothing I've ever seen in my lifetime.
+The enthusiasm out there, Rush, is like nothing I've ever seen in my lifetime.

 And we see it every day.